Snaiel/TODOlist-v2/README.md

 * Inserting an element (task or element) before or after a right-clicked element
 * Clear
   * Checked tasks in the current level
-  * All checked tasks in the TODOlist
+  * All checked tasks in the list or section
   * All elements in the list or section